snowch/biginsight-examples/README.md

 - Copy connection.properties_template to connection.properties
 - Edit connection.properties to point to your BigInsights instance
+- View the Example.groovy script you want to run to understand what it does
 - Run sample scripts on *nix using:

 ```